Josef Wenzig

-Josef Wenzig (18 January 1807 – 28 August 1876) was a Bohemian writer and author of librettos.
+Josef Wenzig (18 January 1807 – 28 August 1876) was a Czech writer and author of librettos.

 Life

-Born in Prague, Empire of Austria, Wenzig was an educator in noble families, rector of the Czech Realschule in Prague and from 1833, professor of German language and geography.
+Born in Prague, Bohemia, Austrian Empire, Wenzig was an educator in noble families, rector of the Czech real school in Prague and from 1833, professor of German language and geography.
 During his teaching he also contributed to the equalisation of the Czech language with German in schools (Wenzig law).
 He was the director of the Artists' Association (Umělecká beseda) where he met Bedřich Smetana.

-Wenzig died in Turnov, Austria-Hungary aged 69 and was buried at the Olšany Cemetery.
+Wenzig died in Turnov, aged 69 and was buried at the Olšany Cemetery.

 Work

 Wenzig tried his hand as a writer and wrote a play that was positively reviewed by Jan Neruda.
 However, as a playwright he was insignificant for his time.
 Better known are his librettos, which he first wrote in German and then had translated into Czech, Dalibor and Libuše, both set to music by Smetana.
 Many of his poems were set to music by Johannes Brahms.

-He also translated Czech/Slovak lieder, poems, fairy tales and sagas into German – including the book of Slovak folk tales Westslawischer Märchenschatz, which was filmed several times.
+He also translated Czech and Slovak lieder, poems, fairy tales and sagas into German – including the book of Slovak folk tales Westslawischer Märchenschatz, which was filmed several times.